 Recently I was standing in front of about 300 people, introducing a new initiative to redesign their company culture.
 As I had prepared for the meeting, I thought about the importance our client had been putting on creating an enhanced culture of accountability.
 Rightly so, he saw his organizational culture tied into both their current successes and the challenges they faced on a daily basis.
 He also saw it as a very big lever to fulfill the company’s future ambitions.

 This isn’t uncommon these days, as companies look to leverage the potential of the people and their organizations.
 But, I can remember a time when it was verboten to even say the word “culture” in a client’s organization.
 Culture was seen as too ‘soft’ to make a significant contribution to the results our clients were accountable for.
 So why has culture made a rebirth?

-In 2000, when Bayer Biological Products was responding to a FDA warning letter, Jan Turek, then president of the business, wisely pointed out that although processes and procedures were being re-written, the work and adoption of the new processes was going much slower than expected.
-When he started addressing the culture at the source of their challenges, he noticed a new energy for the work and velocity that wasn’t previously there.
+In 2000, when Bayer Biological Products was responding to an FDA warning letter, Jan Turek, then president of the business, wisely pointed out that although processes and procedures were being re-written, the work and adoption of the new processes were going much slower than expected.
+When he started addressing the culture at the source of their challenges, he noticed new energy for the work and velocity that wasn’t previously there.

 Who or What Invented Your Corporate Culture?